Exceptional surgeries on alternating knots: Reducing the number of augmented links and components

 Thus, otherwise, it follows that $D$ is a reduced alternating diagram of $L$, and $F$ is a $\pi_1$-injective spanning surface for $L$.

 Now we note that performing Dehn surgery on $A$ along the slope $-1/m$ is equivalent to performing replacement $a_1 \cup a_2$ with $ 1/(2m - 1)$-tangle (resp. $ 1 / (2m)$-tangle) if $\alpha$ connects parallel arcs (resp. antiparallel arcs).
-Thus if an alternating knot $K$ is obtained from $L_1$ by Dehn surgeries on $A$ along the slope $- 1/m$, then $K$ is obtained from $L_1$ by replacing $a_1 \cup a_2$ with the $1_n$-tangle with $n=2m-1$ (resp. $n = 2m$) if $\alpha$ connects parallel arcs (resp. antiparallel arcs).
+Thus if an alternating knot $K$ is obtained from $L_1$ by Dehn surgeries on $A$ along the slope $- 1/m$, then $K$ is obtained from $L_1$ by replacing $a_1 \cup a_2$ with the $1/n$-tangle with $n=2m-1$ (resp. $n = 2m$) if $\alpha$ connects parallel arcs (resp. antiparallel arcs).

-Consequently, we can apply \cite[Corollary 6.9]{Wu2012} to the setting above to obtain that, under the assumption of the lemma, for an alternating knot $K$ obtained from $L_1$ by Dehn surgeries on $A$ along the the slope $-1/m$ the surgered manifold $K(r)$ contains an essential lamination for any non-trivial slope $r$.
+Consequently, we can apply \cite[Corollary 6.9]{Wu2012} to the setting above to obtain that, under the assumption of the lemma, for an alternating knot $K$ obtained from $L_1$ by Dehn surgeries on $A$ along the the slope $-1/m$, the surgered manifold $K(r)$ contains an essential lamination for any non-trivial slope $r$.

 Next we show that the laminations in the surgered manifold $K(r)$ so obtained are all \textit{genuine}, i.e., it is carried by an essential branched surface with at least one complementary component which is not an $I$-bundle.
 To see this, as claimed in the proof of \cite[Corollary 6.9]{Wu2012}, we note that one of the complementary component of the essential branched surface in $K(r)$ is the same as the exterior of $L$ cut along $F$.
-Then, by a work of Adams \cite[Theorem 1.9]{Adams2007}, we see that $F$ is not a fiber surface, in particular, the exterior of $L$ cut along $F$ is not an $I$-bundle.
+Then, by a work of Adams \cite[Theorem 1.9]{Adams2007}, or its generalization \cite[Theorem 1.6]{FKP}, we see that $F$ is not a fiber surface, in particular, the exterior of $L$ cut along $F$ is not an $I$-bundle.
 Thus the laminations in the surgered manifold $K(r)$ so obtained are all genuine.

 This implies that the surgered manifold $K(r)$ is not a small Seifert fibered space due to the result by Brittenham \cite{Brittenham1993}.
-We here remark that, as explained in the proof of Corollary \ref{Cor}, reducible and toroidal surgeries on alternating knots are completely classified, and here, it suffice to consider the case that the surgered manifolds are small Seifert fibered.
+Suppose that some Dehn surgery on the alternating knot which we consider in the lemma yields a non-hyperbolic manifold.
+Then, as explained in the proof of Corollary \ref{Cor}, it is already known that the manifold must be irreducible, since any hyperbolic alternating knot has no reducible surgeries.
+If the manifold is toroidal, then, also as explained in the proof of Corollary \ref{Cor}, it is known that the knot must admit a reduced alternating diagram with twist number at most three, less than the number of vertices of the plane graph used to construct $L_0$.
+Thus it suffice to consider the case that the surgered manifold is small Seifert fibered.
 Thus the proof of the lemma is completed. \end{proof}

 By Lemma \ref{cor.Wu}, we can perform twisting along some augmented circles beforehand with slope $1/1$ or $-1/1$.
 This reduces the number of components of the links.

 Furthermore, by this twisting, the twist number may decrease, see Figure \ref{fig.dtwist}.
 In this case, we do not need to investigate the link.
 Thus we can reduce the number of links to investigate as well.
 Thus it gives an additional condition.